eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

 DDS Router Participant
 ######################

-*DDS Router Participant* is a |ddsrouter| entity that works as an interface between a network and the core of the router.
+DDS Router :term:`Participant` is a |ddsrouter| entity that works as an interface between a network and the core of the router.
-:term:`Participants<Participant>` are the main elements inside the |ddsrouter| functionality.
+Participants are the main elements inside the |ddsrouter| functionality.

 .. contents::
     :local: